 “The time delay between the X-rays and the optical thus tells us the size of the inner jet where the plasma undergoes strong acceleration,” said Dr. Poshak Gandhi, lead author from the University of Southampton, UK.
 “The nature of these optical flashes has been questioned.
 But V404 Cygni showed these delayed flashes while the jet emission was observed to be strengthening.
 This means that the fastest flashes originate in the jet.”

-The time delay can be translated to a maximum distance that the plasma could have travelled in this duration.
-This distance is approximately 30,000 kilometers – a tiny distance in cosmic terms – representing the inner acceleration zone in the jet.
+The time delay can be translated to the maximum distance that the plasma could have traveled in this duration.
+This distance is approximately 30,000 kilometers (18,600 miles) – a tiny distance in cosmic terms – representing the inner acceleration zone in the jet.
 Beyond this region, the jet plasma glows brightly, possibly because of shocks created by chunks of plasma colliding at very high speed.

 Carrying out these measurements required several telescopes working together across the entire electromagnetic spectrum.
 “Simultaneous multiwavelength astronomy from telescopes around the Earth is not easy.
 Therefore, there are only a handful of observations like these which can study the behavior of black holes at high time resolution across the electromagnetic spectrum.
 But this is a glimpse of the other studies which will surely come in the future,” Jorge Casares said.